vmos1/lbann_cosmogan/README.md

 # lbann_cosmogan

 **Project aim**:\\
-Build Generative Adversarial Neural networks to produce images of matter distribution in the universe for different cosmologies.
+Build Generative Adversarial Neural networks to produce images of matter distribution in the universe for different sets of cosmological parameters.
 Dataset consisits of N-body cosmology simulations.
 The code is built using the LBANN framework.